metaversefish/dotfiles/README.md

 cd DLARBS && sudo sh dlarbs.sh
 ```

-## Removing Your default DM/WM
+## Removing Your default DE/WM

-You might need to remove all of your DM/WM first before rebooting
+You might need to remove all of your DE/WM if you're on artix or any other arch-based distros if not on fresh arch you can just reboot

 ### KDE
 ```